 - Sensor Pack

 - Sensor Applicator

-- Alcohol wipe (if available)

 - Product insert

 When opening your kit, check that the contents are undamaged and that you have all parts listed.
 If any parts are missing or damaged, contact Customer Service.
 The Sensor (only visible after applied) is initially in two parts: one part is in the Sensor Pack and the other part is in the Sensor Applicator.
 Once prepared and applied to your body, the Sensor measures your glucose using a small, flexible tip that inserts just under the skin.
-The Sensor contains glucose oxidase.